gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 What are the novel features that Large Language Models (LLMs) have brought to the table that were missing in prior advancements?

 Just to highlight one qualitative measure of ChatGPT's success: it reached 100 million users faster than any previous application.
+(At the moment, Meta's Threads leads the leaderboard.)

 Key factors contributing to the success include:
 * Unlike Computer Vision (CV), NLP-based applications offer the most natural and convenient means of interaction through natural language.